-When Violence in Relationships Intrudes Upon the Workplace: Training and Support for Employers
+When Gender-Based Violence Intrudes Upon the Workplace: Training and Support for Employers

 In 2011, a groundbreaking partnership was formed between the Ending Violence Association of BC (EVA BC) and the BC Lions with the generous support of Encana and Government Partners.
 Together they launched Be More Than A Bystander, a public awareness and youth campaign designed to increase understanding about the impact of men’s violence against women and to offer tools, language and practical ideas on how to be more than a bystander.